MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/overview.md

 To create an app within the Microsoft 365 ecosystem, consider how it helps your users to perform their work and complete their daily tasks.
 By being thoughtful in your app planning and design, you can create an experience that is more integrated and introduces less friction for users with their app.

-To get started with apps for Microsoft 365, see [App Playbooks](/microsoft-365-copilot/extensibility/plugins-are-apps#planning-your-app) and [Microsoft 365 UI Kit (Figma) preview](https://aka.ms/M365UIKit).
+To get started with apps for Microsoft 365, see [app playbooks](/microsoft-365-copilot/extensibility/plugins-are-apps#planning-your-app) and [Microsoft 365 UI Kit (Figma) preview](https://aka.ms/M365UIKit).

 ## Actions in Microsoft 365